jsdf/goose64/README.md

 which produces the rom file goose64.n64

-## generate n64 header files from the OBJ models
+## regenerate n64 header files from the OBJ models
+if you update .obj model files:
 ```
 ./rebuild_models.sh
 ```

-## generate n64 header files for sprites
+## regenerate n64 header files for sprites
+if you update any texture files:

 make sure you have pillow installed

 ```bash